 Update RT Lets you update compound retention times from Data Acquisition methods.
-See "To update retention times from a MassHunter Acquisition method" on page 23.
+See "To update retention times from a MassHunter Data Acquisition method" on page 24.

-The following items on the Tools menu only appear in Optimizer for Peptides software.
+The following items only appear in Optimizer for Peptides.

 Extract Peptide Opens the Peptide Fragment Ion Predictor dialog box, which lets you extract peptide sequences for optimization from a selected MassHunter Qualitative Analysis method.
-See "Peptide Fragment Ion Predictor Dialog Box" on page 8.
+See "Peptide Fragment Ion Predictor Dialog Box" on page 9.

-Convert.csv to .psq Lets you convert multiple peptide sequences with or without modification into multiple .psq files that can be imported into MassHunter Qualitative Analysis software.
-See "To convert multiple peptide sequences for import into MassHunter Qualitative Analysis" on page 28.
+Convert .csv to .psq Lets you convert multiple peptide sequences with or without modification into multiple .psq files that can be imported into the MassHunter Qualitative Analysis program.
+See "To convert multiple peptide sequences for import into MassHunter Qualitative Analysis" on page 37.